cloudflare/workers-docs/build-an-application/index.md

 wrangler preview
 ```

 Wrangler's `build` command will install the necessary dependencies for your project, and compile it to make it ready for deployment.
-The `build` command will also notify you of any warnings in your project before deployment, such as missing fields, configuration errors, and more. `TODO: I hate saying "and more", this is very vague`
+The `build` command will also notify you of any warnings in your project before deployment.

 The `preview` command will take your built Worker project and upload it to a unique URL at [cloudflareworkers.com](https://cloudflareworkers.com).
 This means that you can actually test your project with our Workers runtime, and optionally, you can share this URL so that other users can test your Worker!